 Question 1:

-Find the number of ways in which four girls and three boys can arrange themselves in a row so that none of the boys is together?
+Question 3: Find the number of ways in which four girls and three boys can arrange themselves in a row so that none of the boys is together.
 How is this arrangement different from that in a circular way?

-To help you get an idea about the type of questions that can be asked in the exam, we have provided some sample questions for your reference here.
+To help you understand the type of questions that can be asked in the exam, we have provided some sample questions for your reference here.

 Solution: